Gavin Hamilton, 2nd Baron Hamilton of Dalzell

-Hamilton was the eldest surviving son of John Hamilton, 1st Baron Hamilton of Dalzell, and his wife Lady Emily Eleanor, daughter of Alexander Leslie-Melville, 10th Earl of Leven.
+Hamilton was the second but eldest surviving son of John Hamilton, 1st Baron Hamilton of Dalzell, and his wife Lady Emily Eleanor, daughter of Alexander Leslie-Melville, 10th Earl of Leven.
 He was educated at Eton College and later pursued a career in the military.
 He was commissioned a second lieutenant in the Scots Guards on 30 March 1892, and promoted to lieutenant on 20 March 1897, but resigned and was appointed to the Reserve in January 1900 with the rank of captain.
 He volunteered for service in the Second Boer War in South Africa the following month, and was appointed a lieutenant in the 4th Battalion Imperial Yeomanry on 17 February 1900.
 Attached to the 28th (Bedfordshire) company, he left Albert Docks in the SS Kent in early February 1900, and arrived at South Africa the following month, where he was Lord-in-waiting to the Prince Arthur, Duke of Connaught and Strathearn.
-He also became Lord-in-waiting to Edward VIII between 1905 and 1910, and George V, 1910–11.
+He also became Lord-in-waiting to Edward VII between 1905 and 1910, and George V, 1910–1911.

 He succeeded his father in the barony in 1900 and took his seat on the Liberal benches in the House of Lords.
 From 1905 to 1911 he served under Sir Henry Campbell-Bannerman and later H. H. Asquith as a Lord-in-waiting (government whip in the House of Lords).

 He was appointed a Deputy Lieutenant of Lanarkshire in September 1901, and served as Lord-Lieutenant of Lanarkshire between 1938 and 1952.
 In 1909 he was made a Knight of the Thistle.
-He also received foreign awards; Order of Alexander Nevsky from Russia, Order of Saints Maurice and Lazarus from Italy, the Norwegian honour, Order of St. Olav, and Legion of Honour.
+He also received foreign awards: the Order of Alexander Nevsky from Russia, the Order of Saints Maurice and Lazarus from Italy, the Norwegian Order of St. Olav, and the Legion of Honour.

-Lord Hamilton of Dalzell married Sybil Mary, daughter of Lieutenant-General Sir Frederick Marshall, in 1912.
+Lord Hamilton of Dalzell married Sybil Mary Marshall, daughter of Lieutenant-General Sir Frederick Marshall, in 1912.
 She died in 1933.
 Hamilton survived her by nineteen years and died in June 1952, aged 79.
 He was succeeded in the barony by his nephew John (1911–1990).